blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Map of Hinduism.md

 	- Other Stuff

 - In Yoga
-	- Chithha has Vrittis and Bhumis
+	- Chittha has Vritthis and Bhumis

-- Chithha Vritti Nirodha (Cessation of Fluctuations of the Mind)
+- Chittha Vritti Nirodha (Cessation of Fluctuations of the Mind)
 	- It is necessary for achieving Kaivalya

-- Vrittis of Chithha (Mind)
+- Vrittis of Chittha (Mind)

 Five Elements in Human Body